Gopibannu/Fullstack/README.md

 ## 📌 Overview

-This project is a complete **Login → Signup → Dashboard workflow** built for my college cyber awareness competition.
+This project is a complete **Login → Signup → Dashboard workflow** built for indepth internal understandings.
 I learned how real authentication works using **Node.js, Express, MySQL**, and how to manage my entire project using **Git & GitHub**.

 ---